Norecipes - Elevating Everyday Meals

 Salt and pepper both sides of the cod generously.

-• Heat a frying pan over medium heat until hot and then add the olive oil and swirl to coat.
+• Heat a frying pan over medium heat until hot and then add the 2 tablespoons olive oil and swirl to coat.
 Add the cod and fry one side until browned on one side.
 Flip the fillets over using a spatula and fry until the second side is browned and the fish is almost cooked through.

 Sear the cod in a very hot pan with olive oil to form a brown crust and keep the delicate fish from sticking to the pan.